remult/remult/docs/guide/tutorial-react.md

 ### Display the list of tasks
-To display the list of existing tasks, we'll add a `Task` array field to the `AppComponent` class, load data from the server, and display it in an unordered list.
+To display the list of existing tasks, we'll add a `Task` array field to the `App` function, load data from the server, and display it in an unordered list.

-1. Add the following code to the `AppComponent` class:
+1. Add the following code to the `App` function:

-   *src/app/app.component.ts*
+   *src/App.tsx*
    ```ts
    tasks: Task[] = [];
    async loadTasks() {